Depository institution

 Colloquially, a depository institution is a financial institution in the United States (such as a savings bank, commercial bank, savings and loan associations, or credit unions) that is legally allowed to accept monetary deposits from consumers.
-Under federal law, however, a "depository institution" is limited to banks and savings associations - credit unions are not included.
+Under federal law, however, a "depository institution" is limited to banks and savings associations - credit unions are not included (debatable).

 An example of a non-depository institution might be a mortgage bank.
 While licensed to lend, they cannot accept deposits.